tahok057/lesson-8.4.24/README.md

-# this is a vite project start it with npm ru dev
+# this is a vite project start it with npm run dev